 The Executive Board is responsible for managing the Anne Frank House.
 Ronald Leopold has been its Executive Director since 2011.

 What do we learn from history?
 It is the key question that occupied Otto Frank after the war and that is the focus of attention of our organisation today.
 Read the article by Ronald Leopold on the mission of the Anne Frank House.

 The Supervisory Board supervises the course of action of the Executive Board.
-In addition, we also have an Advisory Board.
-This Board advises on issues that touch on the identity of the organisation.

 Partners of the Anne Frank House